-When a samsAri, one with ahankAram, svAthanthriyam, etc., one day wonders who will be the savior for him, perumAn takes that as a call for help and immediately rushes to our heart to help us further to reach near his lotus feet for doing kainkaryam.
+When a samsAri, one with ahankAram, svAthanthriyam, etc., one day wonders who will be the savior for him, perumAn takes that as a call for help and immediately rushes to his or her heart to help further to reach near His lotus feet for doing kainkaryam.

-When he measured all the worlds (with his 3 steps’ land), his foot touched all the people’s heads as he was fond of giving blessings to one and all.
-Even when some of them were not understanding his love to them, he still was fond of touching everyone like how a mother would hug her child sleeping next to her without thinking whether the child will be aware of her hug or not.
+When He measured all the worlds (with His 3 steps’ land), His divine foot touched all the people’s heads as He was fond of giving blessings to one and all.
+Even when some of them were not understanding His love for them, He was still fond of touching everyone like how a mother would hug her child sleeping next to her without thinking whether the child will be aware of her hug or not.

 We do nAma sankIrthanam of such an uththaman. (saying his names (nAmam)).

-The difference between his nAmam and himself is like the difference between Him and others.
+The difference between His nAmam and Himself is like the difference between Him and others.
 Such is the wonder of his nAmam.
-If he is the gold bar, his nAmam is like gold jewels.
-Even those who are not his bhakthAs, if they say his name it would benefit them; there is no qualification needed to say his name – saying his name would be one’s all the qualifications.
+If He is a gold bar, His nAmam is like gold jewels.
+Even if those who are not His bhakthAs say His name it would benefit them; there is no qualification needed to say His name – saying His name would be one’s all the qualifications.

-uthaman pEr – refers to thirumanthram; in 1st pAsuram it says ‘nArAyaNan’, in the 2nd ‘paraman’ that is His guNA as implied by the manthram, In this pAsuram, they refer to thrivikraman which refers to omnipresence (vyApthi) which the thirumanthram reveals which is represented by vAmana.
+uthaman pEr – refers to thirumanthram; in 1st pAsuram it says ‘nArAyaNan’, in the 2nd, ‘paraman’ that is His guNA as implied by the manthram, In this pAsuram, they refer to thrivikraman which refers to omnipresence (vyApthi) which the thirumanthram reveals, and is represented by vAmana.

 Ongiyavan pEr pAdi – is telling the great people following the karma yOgam to recite the names (pEr pAdi) of the perumAL who got up and grew fast (action).

-ulagaLandhavan pEr pAdi – when ones learns more about how he covered so many worlds with his foot, the gyAnam will grow – reciting his names in this way is for those great people following the gyAna yOgam
+ulagaLandhavan pEr pAdi – when ones learns more about how He covered so many worlds with His divine foot, the gyAnam will grow – reciting His names in this way is for those great people following the gyAna yOgam

 nAngaL (‘we’) nam pAvaikku (For Our nOnbu)